berzerk0/WeAreLegion-Game/README.md

 #### Skills
 At setup, Spirits arbitrarily create "skills" with a short description that will help them fulfill their oath and make it easier to win dicerolls.
 Players must choose two skills, but can opt to choose 3 skills.
 Players that opt for three skills start with only 7 possession power.

-Goals should be simple and not too strict.
+Skills should be simple and not too strict.
 For example:
 - Karate
 - Singing
 - Able to stomach 15 hot dogs